-Short Sunderland W6028 Flying Boat took off from RAF St Angelo in Co.
+Short Sunderland W6028 took off from RAF St. Angelo, Co.
 Fermanagh on 20th February 1944.
-That day, it was to take part in a training exercise simulating a battle with a Beaufighter from 235 Squadron.
+It was to take part in a training exercise simulating a battle with a Bristol Beaufighter from RAF 235 Squadron.

-The Flying Boat was with 422 Squadron of the Royal Canadian Air Force, the Beaufighter with RAF 235 Squadron.
-235 Squadron were in St Angelo to help convoy cover in the Atlantic.
+The Short Sunderland was with 422 Squadron of the Royal Canadian Air Force, the Bristol Beaufighter with RAF 235 Squadron.
+RAF 235 Squadron was at RAF St. Angelo to help convoy cover in the Atlantic.
 At the time, Luftwaffe Junkers JU-290 and Dornier DO-217s often attacked Allied shipping.

 A Fermanagh local, James Lunny, was one of the first to arrive at the scene.
 He rushed to help the injured airmen as the debris of the plane caught fire.
 He would later win a medal for his bravery on the day.